christiansandberg/canopen/doc/network.rst

 same CAN bus.
 This handles the sending and receiving of messages and dispatches messages to the nodes it knows about.

-Each node is represented using the :class:`canopen.Node` class.
+Each node is represented using the :class:`canopen.RemoteNode` or :class:`canopen.LocalNode` class.
 It is usually associated with an object dictionary and each service has its own attribute owned by this node.

 Examples